HEAT-Lab-BSU/ME_401_project1/README.md

-﻿# ME 401 project 1 - Renewable Energy Infrastructure Optimization Toolkit
+﻿# ME 401 project 1 - Renewable Energy Infrastructure Optimization Toolkit [OUTDATED]

 ## Overview

-This software demonstrates how Python can support engineering workflows in energy systems design.
-It is intended as an educational tool for engineering students working on renewable energy optimization projects.
+If you are in this directory, you are in the wrong place.
+This is a fork from the original repo.
+Navigate to 'ME401_project1'

 ## Purpose